osxc/starter/README.md

 ## Get started

 > **Warning:**: All of this is subject to change, just be sure you're able to reach this page to see the latest instructions when it'll be updated.
 Don't worry though, we will not change brutally the structure of your current repo (not like we did with legacy).
+All we are going to do is add a CLI tool.

 1. Be sure to have the XCode Command-Line tools installed: `xcode-select --install`
 2. [Fork this repo](https://github.com/osxc/starter/fork)